 And what’s a more satisfying in a gateway food than fries?
-We’ve been searching for a no-fail baked sweet potato fry recipe for years, but it’s been hard to come by.
+We’ve been searching for a no-fail crispy sweet potato fries recipe for year.
 We gave up after several failed attempts where the fries turned into a pile of mush in the oven (have you been there, too?).
 But we finally found the trick.
 Here’s what to do to get the perfect crispy sweet potato fries!

 Once you’ve adjusted your expectations to the baked sweet potato fry, you’ll find they’re addicting-ly delicious: an ideal gateway into the world of whole food eating.